Creating report card comments for struggling students can be challenging.

 - _____ has a hard time decoding grade-level multi-syllabic words.
 Practicing at home would be beneficial.

-- _____ often speeds to complete writing assignment without proper revising and editing.
+- _____ often speeds to complete writing assignments without proper revising and editing.

 - _____ demonstrates difficulty revising writing pieces even using a checklist.